NewlineDotBlog/kalidesktop-docker/README.md

 # kalidesktop-docker
 Running kali linux from docker.
 Complete with (no)VNC gui and persistances.

-Indepth blog about how this all functions on https://newline.blog soon.
+Indepth blog about how this all functions on https://newline.blog/posts/kalidesktopdocker/ .

-WIP, clone/use at your own risk!
+Clone/use at your own risk!

 ## Quick usage